The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Marshall County?

-Marshall County, Minnesota has 4 public high schools, along with 0 middle schools and 5 elementary schools.
+Marshall County, Minnesota has 4 public high schools, serving approximately 679 students.

 What is the largest school district in Marshall County?